MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/overview-of-search.md

 3. When a user enters a **query** in a search box, the query is sent to the search index.

-4. The search engine finds **matching results** and sends them to a search results page.
+4. The search engine finds **matching results**, and sends them to a search results page.

 ![A schematic diagram showing the flow from lists/libraries to index, and from search page to index to search results page.](media/33dc2915-da17-4276-b8eb-79609d485d33.png)